 - Expectation – Because she had redefined love from desire to need there was an expectation placed on Biff’s behavior.

 - Disappointment – Though she did not know it, she set herself up for disappointment.
 There is no human, no matter how hard they try, able to perform adequately for another person.
 We’re all sinners on our best day.
 Sadly, Biff was a jerk and never sought to love like Christ.
-And Mable was more concerned about what she was not getting and responded to Biff’s sin with her sin.
+And Mable was more concerned about what she was not getting, and responded to Biff’s sin with her sin.

 - Punishment – Her self-inflicted disappointment turned into retaliation.
 She punished Biff by her anger as well as other sinful means.

 Both Biff and Mable were idolators in their unique ways.
 Biff didn’t care for Mable and Mable was hurt because she was not getting what she believed she deserved.
-The big “need” in their lives was mutual repentance, but they were not about to live out that kind of humility when we met at our first counseling session.
+The significant “need” in their lives was mutual repentance, but they were not about to live out that kind of humility when we met at our first counseling session.

 They said they loved each other, but after spending a few minutes with them in counseling, it was apparent they did not.
 Biff loved Biff and Mable loved her desire for love.